Getting Outpatient Drug Rehabilitation On Prince Edward Island

 The best way to make sure that Prince Edward Island's drug problem doesn't become worse is to make sure that all drug addicts have access to drug rehabilitation.
-As of right now Prince Edward Island has detoxification, residential, and outpatient drug rehabilitation programs that citizens can take advantage of.
+As of right now, Prince Edward Island has detoxification, residential, and outpatient drug rehabilitation programs with counseling that citizens can take advantage of.

 The government currently funds the two outpatient drug rehabilitation programs that are set up to help people overcome addictions to a variety of drugs as well as alcohol.